Search

 Joseph Alessi

 Joseph Alessi is an international executive with proven experience in the creative industries, education, government and not-for-profit sectors.
 He has held key leadership positions in nationally significant institutions, including Creative Australia, Screen Australia, the Museum of Contemporary Art Australia and the Australian Trade Commission in Sydney, London and Frankfurt.
+Joseph is currently the Senior Lead Business Transition, City of Parramatta / Riverside Theatres.
 Joseph’s expertise encompasses strategic planning, business optimisation, investment attraction and market development.
 A highly regarded and longstanding arts advocate, he is committed to fostering artistic excellence, social impact and access for all.

 Joseph is currently the Chair of IPAC’s Risk and Audit Committee.